 Theory and practical application of oftentimes overlooked Security-Enhanced Linux.
 Building custom policy files and troubleshooting.

 A comfortable "git push" deployment setup for delivering code to a remote server.
+Extending it with post deployment tasks to handle all the use-cases we need.

 Setting up a custom domain name with auto-renewal Let's Encrypt certificates.

-A complete walk-through example of scripted provisioning and "git push" deployment of a full featured Rails application including secrets, storage, WebSockets, PostgreSQL, Redis, backups.
+A complete walk-through example of scripted provisioning and "git push" deployment of a full-featured Rails application including secrets, storage, WebSockets, PostgreSQL, Redis, backups.

 Regular chapters are intervened by PRACTICE chapters with practical tasks extending the knowledge of previous chapter/s.
 They come directly with a solution.